mitoteam/mt-howmany/README.md

 `-vv` additionally prints complete data for each file to understand even better where numbers are taken from.

+`--single` option turns on 'single value mode'.
+Program will print just one value without any other output (if there are no errors).
+This is useful for CI, automation and so on.
+Possible option values: 'CHARS', 'LINES', 'PAGES'.
+Example: `mt-howmany --single=LINES`

 Notes, bugreports, proposals and pull requests are always welcomed.

 ## Output Example